Can Microdosing Psychedelics Help With ADHD?

-Although clinical trials and scientific studies to do with psychedelics and mental disorders are becoming more apparent, most of the research looks into psilocybin and LSD.
-These are the two most commonly used psychedelic substances among people that are looking to help treat ADHD and other disorders.
+Although clinical trials and scientific studies on psychedelics and mental disorders are becoming more apparent, most research looks into psilocybin and LSD — the two most commonly used psychedelics among those wanting to treat ADHD and other disorders.

-Other psychedelics and mild-altering substances may be beneficial to people with this condition, but concrete research is slim to none at the moment.
-That being said, there are other substances that are gaining interest as potentially effective ADHD treatments, such as tryptamine psychedelics like 4-AcO-DMT, 1P-LSD, LSZ, ETH-LAD, AL-LAD, PRO-LAD, 1V-LSD, or other lysergamides.
+Other psychedelics and mild-altering substances may benefit people with this condition, but concrete research is slim to none at the moment.
+That being said, other substances are gaining interest as potentially effective ADHD treatments, such as tryptamine psychedelics like 4-AcO-DMT, 1P-LSD, LSZ, ETH-LAD, AL-LAD, PRO-LAD, 1V-LSD, or other lysergamides.

-All of these substances act on the same receptors as psilocybin and LSD — namely, the 5HT2C receptors.
-These compounds are all thought to impact neural pathways associated with higher executive function and thought.
+All of these substances act on the same 5HT2C receptors as psilocybin and LSD and impact neural pathways associated with higher executive function and thought.

-In this section, we’ll be looking into psilocybin and LSD primarily as these two substances have the most evidence to support their use in the treatment of ADHD.
-However, we’ll also be touching on a lesser-known psychedelic that also shows promising attributes for treating the condition.
+In this section, we’ll look into psilocybin and LSD primarily as these two substances have the most evidence to support their use in treating ADHD.
+However, we’ll also touch on a lesser-known psychedelic with promising attributes for treating it.

 1. Microdosing Psilocybin for ADHD

-There are several first-hand reports from people that have used and are still using psilocybin to treat their ADHD symptoms.
-Not everyone has the same experience.
-Some people report excellent results from using psilocybin microdoses for ADHD, and others report no change in their symptoms at all.
+There are several first-hand reports from people that have used and are still using psilocybin to treat their ADHD symptoms, but not everyone has the same experience.
+Some people have excellent results, while others report no change in their symptoms at all.

-Psilocybin may not work for everyone, but it’s a good psychedelic to start with if you’re looking to experiment with microdosing because it’s readily available in the form of magic mushrooms, is easily cultivated at home, has already been proven safe, and is decriminalized in many municipalities around the world.
+Psilocybin may not work for everyone, but it’s a good psychedelic to start with if you’re looking to experiment with microdosing.
+It’s readily available in magic mushrooms — which are easily cultivated at home — and has already been proven safe and is decriminalized in many municipalities around the world.

-A typical microdose of psilocybin sits somewhere between 100 to 500 milligrams.
-This will be around 0.1 to 0.5 grams of dried psilocybin-containing mushrooms.
+A typical microdose of psilocybin sits somewhere between 100 to 500 milligrams or around 0.1 to 0.5 grams of dried shrooms.

 Microdosing with magic mushrooms isn’t an exact science.
 Figuring out the exact amount of psilocybin per gram of mushroom can be difficult, to say the least.
-There are over 100 distinct strains of magic mushrooms — each one with different potencies of psilocybin and psilocin.
+There are over 100 distinct strains of magic mushrooms — each with different psilocybin and psilocin percentages.

-There are also many different species of magic mushrooms — some contain very low potency (less than 0.1% total tryptamines); others are very strong (over 2% total tryptamines).
+There are also many different species of magic mushrooms — some are very low potency (less than 0.1% total tryptamines); others are very strong (over 2% total tryptamines).

 It’s more important to gauge the dose based on how you feel.
 Start low, with either 50 or 100 micrograms, and increase the dose slowly.
-You should feel some subtle cognitive effects, but there shouldn’t be any visual or auditory distortions after taking your dose.
+You should feel some subtle cognitive effects, but there shouldn’t be any visual or auditory distortions.

-There are many ways to take magic mushroom microdoses.
-The most common include brewing into a tea, filling into capsules, or sprinkling into smoothies or other foods (after cooking).
+There are many ways to take magic mushroom microdoses — the most common include brewing them into a tea, filling them into capsules, or sprinkling them into smoothies or other foods (after cooking).